 The Climate Committee makes climate action a primary focus for ECOS advocacy, and a pivot point for its land use, transportation, green building, and environmental justice teams.
 This interdisciplinary group meets monthly to discuss issues and plan education, advocacy, and outreach work.
 The Climate Committee invites people to put their minds and energy to these issues.

-The Climate Committee advocates for local jurisdictions to meet their own commitments to carbon neutrality by 2030, and achieve the State of California’s mandate to reach net zero carbon by 2045 (per the California Climate Crisis Act, AB1279).
+The Climate Committee encourages local jurisdictions to meet their commitments to achieve carbon neutrality by 2030, and of course, the State of California’s mandate to reach net zero carbon by 2045 (per the California Climate Crisis Act, AB1279).
 To achieve these reductions in greenhouse gas (GHG) emissions, jurisdictions need to take actions that were until now inconceivable, such as stopping approvals of sprawl development; and increasing taxes to fund a) infrastructure for dense development around transit and b) the transition to all-electric for buildings and vehicles.

 The Climate Committee and its teams advocate for consistency across jurisdictions in inventorying emissions, setting targets, employing climate action methods, verifying GHG reductions, and meeting related laws, regulations and guidelines.

-The Land Use – Natomas Team is working to protect habitat and agricultural land in the Natomas Basin.
+The Land Use – Natomas Team is working to protect habitat and agricultural land in the Natomas Basin to ensure the success of the Natomas Basin Habitat Conservation Plan (estab.
+1997).

 The Transportation Team focuses on reducing greenhouse gas emissions from the transportation sector, and on providing a transit network that makes it possible to live without a car in the Sacramento region.